berci-i/cpc/README.md

+## 3D Cuboids Playground
-## A 3D playground using Three.js and React/Next.js to manipulate cuboids in a scene
+This is a 3D playground using Three.js and React/Next.js to manipulate cuboids in a scene

-# Developer notes:
+## Developer notes:
 ## Issues encountered:

 1. Loading pcd file (because renderer.render was called before)